 What is a “no-fee” listing?

-A no-fee apartment is typically a unit where the renter doesn’t pay a broker’s fee.
-You can search for no-fee listings on RentHop, so you do not have to pay a broker’s fee.
-In this scenario, the landlord or management company pays the broker’s fee to the agent directly, which is how the agent makes their income if a you sign a lease.
+A no-fee apartment is a unit where the renter doesn’t pay a broker’s fee.
+In this scenario, the landlord or management company pays the broker’s fee to the agent directly, which is how the agent makes their income if you sign a lease.
 When you acquire the apartment, you will only pay the first month’s rent and the security deposit.

 Listings put online by the owner of a building do not have a broker’s fee, as there will not be an agent involved in the process.
 Therefore, you can also use the “by owner” filter to find listings where you do not have to pay a broker’s fee.